 The Peer Reviewers will assess each application carefully and thoroughly to ensure it meets the grant criteria and the benchmarks for:

 Individuals, collectives and not-for-profit organizations practicing in any arts discipline, and living and/or working primarily in Waterloo Region, are eligible to apply for an Arts Fund grant.

 Applicants must be in good standing with the Arts Fund with no current or active projects/grants.
 Applicants whose Final Report is still outstanding, or who have other grant-related issues, may not be eligible to apply for a new grant.
 If you are a past or current Arts Fund grantee and need clarification about your eligibility status, please contact the Arts Fund directly at [email protected].

 Grant eligibility ciriteria and benchmarks are comprehensively described in the Application Guidelines.

 Each and every round presents a different combination of opportunity and challenge.
 A very high proportion of the applications are for worthwhile projects and provoke much discussion and debate followed by a vote.
 The Arts Fund has historically received more applications for funds than the funds available to the Board, and is able to fulfill only a fraction of the requests.
 Many applications do not receive funding, even those that meet the criteria, largely due to the applications outnumbering the limited funds.

-Regional Council allocates annual funding on a per capita basis to support the creation and presentation of innovative new work, to “make art happen” in Waterloo Region.
+Regional Council allocates annual funding to support the creation and presentation of innovative new work.
 If applicants are not successful in a given round, they are encouraged to apply for projects in future rounds.

 The Arts Fund welcomes applications for projects from emerging artists from across the Region of Waterloo.
 However, only adults - defined in the provincial Age of Majority and Accountability Act as 18 and older - are able to enter into a legal agreement.